 1. Listen as intently as you talk

 Disappointingly, everybody loves to talk, but very few are willing to listen.
 A good conversation is about listening as intently as you talk.
-You might have experienced an exciting incident during your day, but if you notice that your partner’s day did not go well either, put your enthusiasm aside and listen to what your partner has to say.
+You might have experienced an exciting incident during your day, but if you notice that your partner’s day did not go well, put your enthusiasm aside and give your partner space to vent.

 Couples often complain about their partners not giving appropriate responses to them.
-You may think you are being a good listener by not talking when they are, but there is more to a healthy communication than just not speaking.
-Look into the eyes of your significant other when you’re talking to them.
+You may think you are being a good listener by not talking when they are, but there is more to healthy communication than not speaking.
+Look into the eyes of your significant other when you’re engaged in a conversation.
 This would ensure respectful communication in a relationship.

 Project a positive, accepting body language.
 Nodding, smiling, laughing, etc. are all responses of a welcoming communication.
-Responding non-verbally creates an open space for a couple to share everything going on in their mind.
+Responding non-verbally creates an open space for a person to share everything going on in their mind.
 Shift your focus to certain communication skills in relationships and you will be able to break the emotional barrier sooner than you expect.

 4. Honesty is the key

 This also means providing an open space for your lover to sincerely speak about their feelings and desires.
-Try to be vulnerable with your partner, and let them be vulnerable to you.
+Try to be vulnerable with your partner, and let them be vulnerable with you.
 It is always better to explore the potential of a relationship than to build a fort of lies.
 Honesty is the ultimate way to improve communication in a long-distance relationship.
 Otherwise, the insecurities might leave a terrible impact on both partners due to the obvious uncertainties.